 With a background in both real estate consultancy and fine art, James brings a commercial acumen and a deep understanding of the history of design to his appraisals work for Inigo.
 Something of a renaissance man, he enjoys working on carpentry and classic cars in his spare time, and is as conversant with history and politics as he is with the finer details of Georgian terraces.
-He holds a Bachelor’s degree in art history from the University of Manchester and an MSc in Real Estate.
+He holds a Bachelor’s degree in art history from the University of Manchester and an MSc in Real Estate from Henley Business School.

 Jabin’s warm disposition makes her the perfect first point of contact for Inigo, where she is instrumental in booking appraisals, drawing up contracts and perfecting the listings for every home.
 A voracious bibliophile with a degree in English from the University of Cambridge, she supplements her research for Inigo – and curiosity for culture – with gallery visits, travel and by exploring the architecture of her local area.
 Having grown up just south of the Thames, she’s particularly fond of a warehouse conversion – Victorian, if possible, though she wouldn’t turn her nose up at a Georgian townhouse either.

 As the leader of Inigo’s sales team, Lucy encourages a collaborative and informed approach, ensuring we offer the best service possible.
 A photography graduate with a background in location acquisitions for film and TV, she has overseen countless sales at The Modern House, giving her a deep understanding not just of the market, but the emotional importance of every one of our homes.
 She enjoys arts and crafts in her spare time, and is a particular fan of the architectural style of the same name, which she appreciates for its sublime individuality.